Bhmerir/streamlined-employee-tracker/README.md

 5. update the manager of an employee (If the employee is the top managerial post of the company, the option of `'NO MANAGER'` can be chosen.)

+6. delete an employee

-6. view all departments
+7. view all departments

-7. view all roles and the department to which each one of them belongs
+8. view all roles and the department to which each one of them belongs

-8. view all employees, their role titles, and their managers
+9. view all employees, their role titles, and their managers

-9. view the total utilized budget for each department
+10. view the total utilized budget for each department

-10. view the total utilized budget of a specific department
+11. view the total utilized budget of a specific department

 <br>